OCA/server-tools/base_user_role/README.rst

   * define functional roles by aggregating low-level groups,
   * set user accounts with the predefined roles (roles are cumulative),
   * update groups of all relevant user accounts (all at once),
+  * update groups in a user account when you add or remove a role on this user account,
   * ensure that user accounts will have the groups defined in their roles (nothing more, nothing less).
 In other words, you can not set groups manually on a user as long as there is roles configured on it,